servicetitan/Stl.Fusion/docs/README.md

 Videos:
 * [Modern Real-Time Apps With Stl.Fusion + Blazor, Part 1: Intro + Samples Overview](https://youtu.be/jYVe5yd0xuQ)
-  Sorry in advance: the video is long, it implies you already played with Blazor, and finally, the commenter there clearly need more practice :/ On a bright side, likely it will still save you more time than you'll spend on it.
+  Sorry in advance: the video is long, it implies you already played with Blazor, and finally, the commenter there clearly needs more practice :/ On a bright side, likely it will still save you more time than you'll spend on it.
   **Check out its description - there is TOC + links to interesting parts.**